 Blaming or finger-pointing, on the other hand, only serve to increase their defensiveness, making it less likely that they’ll take ownership.
 Allowing another person to feel our compassion, through deep and present listening, is the only way to create a safe enough space for them to assume the responsibility we want them to.

 Listening, in Practice

 All of us long to have our own experience held, heard, and understood, yet we are conditioned to believe that just listening to others is passive and that helping must include action.
-What we don’t know (because we are not taught it) is that true listening is the most active and healing thing we can do, with the most profound results.
+What we don’t know (because we are not taught) is that true listening is the most active and healing thing we can do, with the most profound results.
 Ironically, our presence is far more powerful than anything we could ever do for another.

 The next time you are listening to someone, see what it feels like to commit to being present, to just listening, without offering interpretation or suggestions.
 See if you can simply be with their experience as it is, and feel empathy.

-Similarly, the next time you are sharing an experience—particularly if you are being bombarded with ideas and feedback—kindly ask the other person if they can listen without suggestions, and just allow a space for you.
+Similarly, the next time you are sharing an experience—particularly if you are being bombarded with ideas and feedback—kindly ask the other person if they can listen without suggestions, and just allow space for you.

 This experience, at its core, is love.